thundermagic/rpi_monitoring_with_prometheus/README.md

 # Monitoring RPi with Prometheus
 Just a bunch of docker services to monitor your Raspberry Pi using prometheus and grafana.
-It can be used to monitor other platforms as well
+It can be used to monitor other platforms as well.

 Since this uses docker containers, it can be run on `amd64` platforms as well (i.e your windows or linux machine).
 This guide is generic, any platform specific changes would be highlighted with comments.